 C)

-Figure 3: A- Principal component plot for Fusarium species isolates from different agro-ecological zones.
+Figure 3.
+A- Principal component plot for Fusarium species isolates from different agro-ecological zones.
 B- K mean plot showing peak at cluster 3.
 C-The admixture plot for the different Fusarium species isolates clusters

-Figure 4: Phylogenetic tree of the different Fusarium species isolates generated using the unweighted pair group method with arithmetic mean.
+Figure 4.
+Phylogenetic tree of the different Fusarium species isolates generated using the unweighted pair group method with arithmetic mean.
 The isolates formed 3 clusters.

 The result of the analysis of molecular variance revealed that 0.2% of variation was between agro-ecological zones, while 98.8% of the variation was within samples in agro-ecological zones (Table 4).
 There was a low Phi between the agro-ecological zones of 0.002.
 Analysis of molecular variance was also conducted between the genetic clusters.
 The results showed that the variation between clusters was 15.8% while that within clusters was 84.2%.
 (Table 5).
 There was a low Phi between clusters of 0.158.

-Table 4: Analysis of molecular variance output for Fusarium species isolates from six agro-ecological zones of Uganda
+Table 4.
+Analysis of molecular variance output for Fusarium species isolates from six agro-ecological zones of Uganda